codeaches-test/info001-test.github.io/docs/spring-oauth2/CHILD-jwt-spring-security-oauth2-and-resource-server.md

 **Enable Resource Server Mechanism on jwtpetstore application**

 Let's annotate DemoApplication.java with `@EnableResourceServer`.
-This annotation is used by spring internally to configure the Resource Server mechanism
+This annotation is used by spring internally to configure the Resource Server mechanism.

 `com.codeaches.jwtpetstore.DemoApplication.java`